mhausenblas/kruiser/how-does-it-work.md

 ## gRPC service and standalone NGINX proxy

-You can use [static/yages.yaml](static/yages.yaml) and [static/kruiser.yaml](static/kruiser.yaml) as a static boilerplate as described in the following.
+You can use [static/ping.yaml](static/ping.yaml) (representing your gRPC service you want to expose) and [static/kruiser.yaml](static/kruiser.yaml) as a static boilerplate as described in the following.

 ### Setup